josephg/sharedb/docs/WireProtocol.md

 - **Cursor**: Move the user's cursor to the specified position
 - **Get Ops**: Get historical operations for the specified document
 - **Snapshot**: Get a snapshot of the document at its current version

+### Open

+The open message requests that the server stream the client any operations applied to a document.
+The server only sends operations applied to the document by other clients.
+An open document can be closed using the `close` message.

+An open request can come in 2 different forms:

+- Open a document at a specified version.
+This is used when you have a cached document snapshot and want to reopen the document.
+All operations applied since the specified version are sent to the client immediately.
+- Send the client a document snapshot, and open a document at the version specified by the snapshot.
+This is the equivalent of sending a snapshot request, then opening the document at the snapshot's version.

+Open requests can also be combined with `create` messages.
+In this case, the server will automatically create the document if it does not exist.
+In this case, the type must be specified.

+Errors:

+- __Doc does not exist__
+- __Doc already open__: The document has already been opened.